 Pursuant to 24 CFR §92.254(a)(5) and state HOME Regulations §8206.1, the state HOME program will utilize the recapture option in its homeownership programs and projects, but may utilize the resale option for limited equity forms of ownership, such as cooperatives and community land trusts.
-Due to reductions in HOME funding and staffing levels, HOME will be unable to administer First-Time Home Buyer (FTHB) activities proposing use of resale controls; therefore, no activities proposing use of resale controls will be approved in the coming fiscal year.
+Due to reductions in HOME funding and staffing levels, HOME will be unable to administer First-Time Home Buyer (FTHB) activities proposing use of resale controls; therefore, no activities proposing use of resale controls; therefore, no activities proposing use of resale controls first-Proposing use of resale controls.